 What Else to Order at Restaurante O Ramiro Lisbon

-For two people, the garlic shrimp, garlic clams, tiger prawns, and crab is more than enough for two people (with dessert).
+For two people, I would recommend the garlic shrimp, garlic prawns, and either the giant tiger prawns or scarlet prawns.
+If you can eat (like we can) maybe add the crab, which normally comes as a starter.
 But, Cervejaria Ramiro Lisboa has a pretty extensive menu of simply prepared fresh seafood and other dishes.
-If you want a break from seafood, how about a little pata negra, or Spanish Iberican jamon.
+If you want a break from seafood, how about a little presunto to start the meal, a cured ham similar to jamon.
 As for other Portuguese dishes try the percebes, or goose barnacles, something you have to try at least once.
-And the carabineiros, or Scarlet Prawns, which is similar to the Palamos prawns from the Costa Brava.
+They also offer razor clams on the menu, but they didn’t have any during our last visit.

 Dessert on the Cervejaria Ramiro Lisbon Menu

 During the entire meal, there was a buzz, an atmosphere to Cervejearia Ramiro Lisbon that was indescribable.
 No music played.
 All we heard were the patrons enjoying their dinner, forks clinked plates, conversation flowed.
 We sat at a long communal table with white paper tablecloths, close enough to interact, to smile over great food.

 At the end of each meal at Cervejaria Ramiro, stuffed to the brim, we do what the locals do.
 We saw this on Bourdain, and it was confirmed by the older couple sitting near us during our first visit.
 We ordered two steak sandwiches to finish off the meal.
 Yes, steak sandwiches for dessert.